 The combination of these two substances is dangerous due to their adverse natures and the harm they cause to the cardiovascular and respiratory systems within the body.
 As a stimulant, Methamphetamine delays the intoxicating effects of alcohol, often resulting in the user mistakenly consuming higher amounts of alcohol than they typically would.
 Initially, the user’s high is heightened.
 The presence of methamphetamine staves off the intoxicating effects of alcohol while alcohol reduces the negative side effects of methamphetamine, such as agitation, anxiety, and rapid heart rate.

 However, as methamphetamine produces this delayed physical response, it is also being metabolized at a much higher rate than the alcohol present in the body, leading to alcohol toxicity.
-Additionally, studies have shown that Alcohol was found to increase the levels of methamphetamine.

 When consuming these substances simultaneously, there are two possible scenarios that could lead to fatality.
 The first is alcohol toxicity caused by delayed intoxication brought on by the presence of methamphetamine.
 The second is immense cardiac strain resulting from an abundance of methamphetamine in the system, amplified by alcohol presence.
 Any combination of a CNS depressant with a CNS stimulant puts stress on the body’s vital organs which, eventually, shut down, leading to overdose fatality.